philbowles/h4plugins/docs/globals.md

 * Save its value across reboots ("persistent storage")
 * Tell you when its value changes

 H4Plugins provides both of these features with its "global variables" concept.
-The full API is described in [Common Command and Control: H4P_SerialCmd and Services](ccc.md) but here we explain the bsic concepts and some caveats so that you fully understand the API when you come to use it.
+The full API is described in [H4P_SerialCmd](h4p.md) but here we explain the basic concepts and some caveats so that you fully understand the API when you come to use it.

 ---